lac-dcc/lif/README.md

 to verify the correctness of the prototype.
 All the benchmarks that we used can be found at [lif/test/benchmarks/](lif/test/benchmarks/).
 For more details, check the README in [lif/test/](lif/test/).

+* `prototype/`: This folder contains an initial skeleton of the control-flow linearization algorithm implemented in Haskell.